zorun/ansible-role-garage/README.md

     garage_logging: netapp=info,garage=info

-Logging configuration for Garage provided through `RUST_LOG`.
+Logging configuration for Garage, provided through `RUST_LOG`.
 See [env_logger documentation](https://docs.rs/env_logger/latest/env_logger/#enabling-logging)
 for details on the syntax.

     garage_architecture: {{ansible_architecture}}

 CPU architecture for the downloaded binary.
-Should automatically be set to the target host architecture, but you can still override it in case it's wrong (e.g. for a `i686` host).
+It should be set automatically to the correct target host architecture, but you can still override it in case it is wrong (e.g. if you want to run the `i686` binary).

 ## Advanced setup: multiple Garage daemons